 Dear [Client Name],

-Unfortunately, I have been swamped with a high volume of tasks and your email got lost in the shuffle.
-I have taken steps to ensure that this does not happen in the future.
+I’ve been managing a high volume of work, and unfortunately, your email was missed.
+I’ve taken steps to ensure this doesn’t happen again.

-Thank you for your understanding and patience.
-I value your business and look forward to continuing our positive working relationship.
+Thank you for your understanding.
+I look forward to assisting you further.

 Sincerely,